seananderson/portfolio-review/ms.md

 how financial portfolio theory can be applied to ecological systems (Table
 \ref{tab:data}).
 For example, ecological data are often of short duration, recorded at low frequency (e.g. each year), and often contain missing values.
-Financial data, on the other hand, can be recorded by the minute for decades and rarely contain missing values.
+Financial data, on the other hand, are often available at extremely high frequency (e.g. by the second), are often available for decades, and rarely contain missing values.
 Econometric techniques built to manage high-frequency irregularly-spaced financial data [e.g. @hautsch2012] may not apply to much of today's ecological data.
 However, these techniques may become increasingly useful as similar types of ecological data become more common [e.g. the Ocean Tracking Network, @cooke2011].
 Another difference between financial and ecological data, is that ecological data often include considerable measurement error that adds uncertainty around the true value of ecological assets.
 Financial stock returns, however, reflect the trading value of a stock by definition.
 Therefore, to accurately apply financial portfolio optimization to ecological portfolios, we may need to adopt methods that can incorporate measurement error.
 Solutions may include Bayesian methods, Monte Carlo simulation, and state space modelling [@morgan1990].

 # Opportunities